The online seller opportunity

 eBay was one of the first digital marketplaces and launched over 20 years ago.
 Today it’s available in over 150 countries, with more than 100 million visitors from across the world every month.
 This makes it an ideal platform to introduce your products to a huge global audience.
 Plus, it suits everyone from first timers to full-time, established online sellers.

-Before you create your eBay account, it’s a good idea to work out how often and how much you want to sell.
+Before you get started with an eBay account. it’s a good idea to work out how often and how much you want to sell.
 Then you can choose between a personal or business account.
-Both types of account are free to set up, although you’ll be charged a listing fee for everything you sell.
+Both types of account are free to set up.
+Depending on the account type you set up and how many items you list, you may be charged a listing fee.

 Personal account